Short Hills Robbery Defense Attorney

 - You committed or threatened to commit a violent crime, such as kidnapping or sexual assault, during the theft

-Essex County NJ Robbery Penalties
+Essex County Robbery Penalties

 Regardless of the classification of your robbery charges, you will be facing severe penalties and a lengthy term of incarceration.
 That’s because robbery charges are felony-level offenses.